rakshit-23/iiitb_usr/README.md

 ![p3_synth_stat](https://user-images.githubusercontent.com/110079890/187417863-d206d8f5-e0b2-4315-9b2f-3864bce3add7.png)

-Here, we notice that our custom cell `sky130_vsdinv` is displayed in the netlist generated.
+The inverter `sky130_vsdinv` is present in the generated netlist.

 6. To run the floorplan and the placement, type the following commands
 ```